 The defeat of Robert E Lee was the key to end the war, Grant new this and chose to challenge Lee in a strategic duel in the spring of 1864.
 The Wilderness Campaign pitted the two armies against each other continuously for many weeks through middle Virginia southward toward Richmond.
 The fighting was tough and Lee was able to block every attack that Grant made.

 Lee could never win a war like this, he was running out of men.
 His men could never be replaced but for Grant he always had a steady supply of fresh troops to throw into battle.
 General Grant moved his forces around Richmond to Petersburg, Virginia, an important railroad junction for the south.
 Grant was stopped and defenses were built by Lee’s troops.

 Robert E Lee knew that his army could never last through a drawn out siege but he refused to give up even against a growing force of two armies.
 Early in 1865 Lee made one last desperate attack to break the Union siege however this was a failure.
-At this point nothing left could be done to defend either Petersburg or Richmond and Lee was forced to retreat.
+At this point nothing left could be done to break the Siege of Petersburg or prevent the Fall of Richmond and Lee was forced to retreat.

 After his retreat Lee hoped he would be able to join the remainder of his army up with General Joseph Johnston’s Army in North Carolina.
 Despite his best efforts, Lee knew that the war was over and along with his few surviving soldiers stopped near Appomattox Court House, Virginia on April 9, 1865.

 Here General Robert E Lee, dressed in his finest uniform, surrendered the remains of the Army of Northern Virginia to General Grant.